-For Substance Use Disorder Treatment from a Provider not certified or licensed by the Massachusetts Department of Public Health
+1) Substance Use Disorder Treatment from a Provider not certified or licensed by the Massachusetts Department of Public Health

 Except for Acute Treatment Services and Clinical Stabilization Services for up to 14 consecutive days, Prior Approval must be obtained before receiving substance use disorder treatment from a Provider not certified or licensed by the Massachusetts Department of Public Health (i.e. Providers located outside the Commonwealth of Massachusetts).
-To obtain Prior Approval for substance use disorder treatment, you should call the Behavioral Health Access Center at 1-888-777-4742.
+To obtain Prior Approval for substance use disorder treatment, you should call 1-800-708-4414.